philos22/PhilosMS/README.md

 3. Move the "PhilosMS.exe" file into your Maplestory folder
 4. Overwrite the original WZ files with the ones provided (copy paste contents from above folder current_wz)

-## Connect to server using Hamachi
+## Connect to server using Hamachi - Join existing server
+NetworkID: philosms <br>
-Join existing server - NetworkID: philosms // Password: maplestory
+Password: maplestory

 ## Client Exe file
 - Run in compatibility mode for Windows 7